Adithyan-KV/identicon/README.md

 ## Usage
 Clone the repo and from its contents copy paste the *identicons.py* file to your working directory.
 After that Identicons can be imported as a module and used.
-*( yes it is very shabby, but no one is ever going to use this stuff, Might upload it to PyPi if i feel like making the process more streamlined )*
+*( yes it is very shabby, but no one is ever going to use this stuff, Might upload it to PyPi if it ever gets half competent and i feel like making the process more streamlined )*

 ```
 import identicons